 “Look, one call to Saul and you’ll not only stop, you’ll be out on the goddamn street!”

 “OK, OK.
 Look I’m sorry, I’ll stop and I’m sorry about that laundry business.
 Hey man, it was twenty years ago!
 Look, I’ll help you out, if ever you need me.”

 “Fat chance!
 Just lay off that damned flute!”
 Lenny stormed back to the penthouse, fuming.

-A year later, and Lenny was back at the hotel.
+A year later, Lenny was back at the hotel.
 This time for the prestigious Boston Best-Seller Awards.
 Dominic had got his hundred thousander, and it’d topped the charts for the last six months.
-Now he was waiting in the wings, ready to be called on stage.
+Now Lenny was waiting in the wings, ready to be called on stage.
 Laura and the kids were with Dominic and Francis at one of the front tables.
 He’d checked his appearance in the dressing room mirror, white suit, white shirt, red bow tie.
 He looked good!
 Then a quick visit to the bathroom and now, any second and he’d be facing the audience and cameras.
 He’d rehearsed his lines until he could say them after a whole bottle of whisky.
 Relax!

 He felt a tap on his shoulder.
 MacLeash!
 “What the hell do you want?” he said through gritted teeth, whilst smiling like a ventriloquist for anyone watching.

 MacLeash made a discrete motion at the fly in his black trousers.
 Lenny looked down.
 Shit!
 He broke out in a sweat as he surreptitiously drew his own zipper up.

 An announcement boomed out.
 “Ladies and Gentleman, this season’s number one author, Mr Lenny Queen!”

 Lenny strode onto the stage to rapturous applause, heaving a sigh of relief and quickly remembering to turn his smile back on.